NUCB Business School: Campus

-The school expanded into Tokyo in 2005 and then in Osaka in 2007.
+The school expanded into Tokyo in 2005 and then Osaka in 2007.
 The Tokyo Marunouchi campus is located one minute away from the Japan Railways Tokyo Station.
 The Osaka satellite campus originally occupied space in Umeda but was later moved to the Grand Front Osaka in Umekita which is also one minute away from the city's major Japan Railways train station.
 Both satellite campuses were chosen for their location in commercial and finance districts and their proximity to major train stations.